 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Twitter is a social networking and microblogging website where people can share short messages up to 140 characters long called tweets via a web interface, SMS texting or mobile apps.
+Twitter is a social networking and microblogging website where people can share short messages up to 280 (until 2017, just 140) characters long called tweets via a web interface, SMS texting or mobile apps.
 People can subscribe to other users by following them individually or by following a Twitter list, which are curated by a user and contain a group of different authors.
-These messages can also be retweeted, which shares the tweet with another person’s followers, similar to the Tumblr reblog function.
+These messages can also be retweeted, which shares the tweet with another person's followers, similar to the Tumblr reblog function.
+In 2022, the site was purchased by Elon Musk for $44 billion, and he began operating as its CEO in October of that year.